taivlam/aur-mpr-packages/MPR/bitwarden-bin/README.md

 Coming soon...

 ## Notes
-* Official `.deb` archive from Bitwarden's official download [page](https://bitwarden.com/download/) has no auto-updates
+* Official `.deb` archive from Bitwarden's official download [page](https://bitwarden.com/download/) lack auto-updates

 ## To do
 Not a good [practice](https://redandblack.io/blog/2020/todo-zero/), but I do want to make this sooner rather than later